atolab/zenoh-web/content/docs/migration_1.0/C++.md

   b = Bytes::serialize(m);
   assert(b.deserialize<decltype(m2)>() == m);

+  // alternatively serialize via move
+  // the string keys will not be copied in this case, but rather move into Bytes b_move = Bytes::serialize(std::move(m));
 ```

 Please note that this serialization functionality is only provided for prototyping and demonstration purposes and, as such, might be less efficient than custom-written serialization methods.